 Swift Code: BKCHCNBJ

 STEP 4: Proceed to the consulate along with your documents (and bank deposit slip).
-You will need to prepare a transportation and processing fee of PHP 2,500 (Manila to China).
+You will need to prepare a transportation and processing fee of PHP 4,500 (Manila to China to Manila).

 STEP 5: Wait for your visa approval.
-It will take about 7 to 14 days.
+It will take about 30 days.
 You may claim your passport at the consul.

 FREQUENTLY ASKED QUESTIONS IN APPLYING FOR A TOURIST VISA TO MONTENEGRO